 ALL ARE WELCOME TO ST. EMERY’S PARISH

-Although St. Emery’s roots are founded in the Hungarian culture and the Catholic Franciscan Order, as this tour through proud history will attest, today St. Emery’s is a member of the Diocese of Bridgeport, Bridgeport, Connecticut.
+Although St. Emery’s roots are founded in the Hungarian culture and the Catholic Franciscan Order, as this tour through proud history will attest, today St. Emery’s is a Parish of the Diocese of Bridgeport, Bridgeport, Connecticut.
 St. Emery’s Church now, and as it always has been before, openly welcomes people from every community, ethnic heritage and nationality who wish to find a place of peace, of worship and to serve the Lord in our Catholic Christian faith.

 RECENT HISTORY OF ST. EMERY’S CHURCH (2002 to Now)

-St. Emery’s Church becomes an Historic Place
+St. Emery’s Church becomes An Historic Place

 August 7, 2013

-Upon review by a 12 member Connecticut Historic Preservation Council (HPC), Department of Economic and Cultural Development (DECD), consisting of distinguished architects and historians appointed by the Governor of Connecticut, it was determined that St. Emery’s Church is fully qualified to be designated an Historic Place
+Upon review by a 12 member Connecticut Historic Preservation Council (HPC), Department of Economic and Cultural Development (DECD), consisting of distinguished architects and historians appointed by the Governor of Connecticut, it was determined that St. Emery’s Church is fully qualified to be designated An Historic Place

 Qualifications were based on the Church’s Romanesque Revival architectural form with a classic bell tower and an exterior enhanced by façade mosaics, arcaded corbel table décor, a rose window and abundant belt-course decorative brick motif.
 Qualifications were also based on the Church’s interior with large arched cannon-dome architecture, intricate wall gold leaf décor, the prominent sanctuary frescoes, beautiful nave paintings of religious figures, century old stained glass windows, imported European sculptures, marble altars, handcrafted religious bronze wall plaques, rare tapestries and most importantly, the history of the American/Hungarian community as it relates to St. Emery’s Church